MatthieuCourbariaux/BinaryConnect/README.md

 There are 4 different tasks: the permutation invariant MNIST (PI_MNIST), MNIST, CIFAR10 and SVHN.
-A set of hyperaparameters is associated with each of those tasks (They are stored in model.py).
+A set of hyperparameters is associated with each of those tasks (They are stored in model.py).
 For the SVHN dataset,
 you need to set an environment variable: